7Cedars/loyalty-program-next/README.md

   - [x]  Refactor where needed
   - [ ]  BUG: When tokens cannot be loaded it goes into a loop.
 Fix!
   - [ ]  Add address of token + address issuer in description. / later
-- [ ]  Stats page:
+- [x]  Stats page:
-  - [ ]  Refactor where needed
+  - [x]  Refactor where needed
-  - [ ]  Check if all possible actions / transactions are actually shown.
+  - [x]  Check if all possible actions / transactions are actually shown.
 (I think I am quite far as it is.)
   - [x]  Fix minting coins and cards.
 Mint Cards -- it was an outof gass error :D

-- [x]  Develop QR reading page

 CUSTOMER APP - Implement REFACTORING!
 - [x]   at home page